MTstateIntroStats/IntroStatTextbook/docs/01-intro-to-data.md

   filter(schtyp == "public")
 ```

-We can read this as: “take the `hsb2` data frame and `pipe` it into the `filter` function.
+We can read this as: "take the `hsb2` data frame and `pipe` it into the `filter` function.
 Filter the data for `cases where school type is equal to public`.
-Then, `assign` the resulting data frame to a new object called `hsb2 underscore public`.”
+Then, `assign` the resulting data frame to a new object called `hsb2 underscore public`."

+#### Mutating {-}
 Suppose we are not interested in the actual reading score of students, but instead whether their reading score is below average or at or above average.
-First, we need to calculate the average reading score with the mean function.
+First, we need to calculate the average reading score with the `mean()` function.
 This will give us the mean value, 52.23.
 However, in order to be able to refer back to this value later on, we might want to store it as an object that we can refer to by name.